NeilWJames/simple-taxonomy-refreshed/readme.txt

 For full information go the [Simple Taxonomy Refreshed](https://github.com/NeilWJames/simple-taxonomy-refreshed/blob/master/docs/readme.md) page.

+When using the admin screen, additional information is available in the help pulldown area.

 == Frequently Asked Questions ==

 = Does this plugin handles custom fields? =